Water supply in Vienna: History

 As early as Roman times, an approximately 20 to 30 km long water pipeline supplied the Roman military camp of Vindobona.
 It received its water from the streams on the eastern edge of the Vienna Woods.
 The exact source area is unknown.
 The last place of discovery is in the Liesing valley near Rodaun, which points to a use of waters of the Liesing catchment area.
 Although there are references in the literature to an origin of the water from the area of today's Perchtoldsdorf and Gumpoldskirchen on the thermal line, there is no concrete evidence or archaeological sites for this.
 Regarding the transport capacity of this pipeline, it is published that it could deliver four to eight million liters of water per day.
 This is considered sufficient to supply a settlement of about 20,000 people including animals according to the state of the art at that time, especially since there was also another pipeline from the area of Hernals (and probably also domestic wells).
 After the end of Roman rule, the underground pipeline system fell into disrepair and from the Middle Ages until the beginning of the 16th century, water needs were again met from domestic wells.
 Due to the clayey subsoil and the hygienic conditions of the time, the quality of the well water continuously deteriorated.

 It was not until after the great fire in 1525 that the construction of a water distribution system was again considered, primarily to increase the fire-fighting water capacity.
 In 1562, the House of Habsburg was finally the first to receive its own water supply through the Siebenbrunn court water pipeline, which was built by order of King Ferdinand I. The water was collected in seven wells in Oberreinprechtsdorf (district part of Margareten) and piped in cast-iron pipes to a reservoir under the Augustinerbastei in Vienna, from where it was in turn forwarded to the Hofburg.

 From 1565, the Hernalser Wasserleitung (Hernals water pipeline) finally also supplied fresh water for the population.
-Of the original 1,500 m³ per day, only 45 m³ later remained.
+Of the original 1,500 m^{3} per day, only 45 m^{3} later remained.
 The water was now sold from public wells by so-called watermen and waterwomen.
 Emperor Charles VI, on the other hand, had the water from Kaiserbrunn brought to him in tubs by water riders.
 From the spring, which the emperor discovered during a hunt, these transports took two and a half days each.